rail5/polonius-instruction-optimization/README.md

 ### Temporary Test Suite

 This repository also contains a test suite written in [Bash++](https://bpp.sh) which will be used to verify that we don't screw anything up while implementing the optimizations.
 It will be expanded as we go along.

+### Milestones

+ - **2025-05-29**: The original sample from the Instruction Optimization wiki page has been successfully optimized to the expected result.
+   - The sequence `REMOVE 0 2`, `INSERT 0 abc` now automatically optimizes to `REPLACE 0 abc`
+   - Theorems 0, 1, and 3 have been fully implemented.